ttarvis/glasgo/README.md

 * `TLSConfig` - checks for insecure TLS configuration
 * `exec` - checks for use of os/exec package
 * `unsafe` - checks for use of unsafe package
+* `sql` - checks for non constant strings used in database query methods.

 ## Design Choices